DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 As I clear more adventures I'll post my scores here.
 Can you beat my time or tribute?

 - [Tomb of the Serpent Kings](https://www.drivethrurpg.com/product/252934/Tomb-of-the-Serpent-Kings--Deluxe-Print-Edition).
 65 minutes, 109 Tribute.
-*A good starter, some easy wins up front and then my success snowballed.
-Not sure I would score as high on a retry.*
+*A good starter, some easy wins up front and then some difficult choices about where to explore.*
 - [Sepulchre of the Seven](https://www.drivethrurpg.com/product/366868/The-Sepulchre-of-Seven?term=sepulchre+of+).
 47 minutes, 84 Tribute.
 *A difficult adventure, but with LOTS of treasure.
 I failed my first try, and my second was okay.
 Might try it again someday.
 This one was painful to speedrun because it's so beautiful and rich; I felt like a vandal running through it guns blazing.*
 - [The Waking of Willowby Hall](https://www.drivethrurpg.com/product/348439/The-Waking-of-Willowby-Hall).
 34 minutes, 109.